libdragon

 Parameters

 [in]pathFull path of the directory to list files from, relative to the root of the filesystem.
+It always begins with a slash.

 [out]dirDirectory structure to place information on the first file in the directory.